-If you would like to be considered for a story, send us an email (put "House Calls" in the subject line, please) with a couple of photos of your place.
+If you would like to be considered for a story, send us an email (put "House Calls" and your name in the subject line, please) with a couple of photos of your place.
 Tell us something about it: where it is; how many people live there; and a few words about your style and your stuff.
 Also feel free to nominate your shy friends!
 (With their permission, of course.)
 Sorry brokers and landlords, we are only looking to feature homes and apartments that are neither for sale or rent.
 Let's do this.

 And now, a look back at some of the interesting, lovely New York homes that have been featured on House Calls:

 ↑ Publicist Helen Zhang has created a minimalist yet cozy home in a Chinatown studio that basically qualifies as a microdwelling.

 ↑ Mary Helen Rowell lives in a 90-square-foot studio in the West Village.
 "You have to keep it in check," says Rowell.
 "It always has to be neat."
 There's a delicate balance with what can fit in the apartment.
 "My boyfriend tried to give me a book last week, and I said, 'No, there is no place for this.'"